 2026 MIDWEST GRADUATE RESEARCH SYMPOSIUM

-The Midwest Graduate Research Sympsoium (MGRS) is the annual graduate and professional student research showcase hosted by The University of Toledo Graduate Student Association.
+The MGRS is an annual graduate and professional student work showcase hosted by The University of Toledo Graduate Student Association.

 How Does the MGRS Work?